-Every video has a core audience.
+Every video production brief template asks you to identify your core audience.
 This audience can be as narrow and as broad as you want it to be.
-A narrow scope will be more impactful to the core audience that it describes, whereas a broader scope will be less impactful but for a larger audience.
-Finding the right target audience can be a challenge in and of itself; over time, your marketing team will drill down to the most effective audiences for you.
+A narrow scope will be more impactful to the core audience that it describes; whereas a broader scope might be less impactful but for a larger audience.
+Your marketing team will help you drill down to the most effective audiences.

 It’s extremely important to describe and speak to a specific audience when creating a video.
 Your video production company needs to understand the core demographics and interests of your buyer persona.
 From there, they can craft a video that is relevant to them.

 Step Two: Describe the Goals of Your Video Project

 Example: Our primary goal is to improve conversions, in addition to a secondary goal of adding traffic to our website.